openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

   * The vgmanager component will validate device paths and ensure that they are consistent across all nodes in the cluster.

 * Dynamic Provisioning:
-  * When a shared device class is configured, the operator will dynamically create and manage the corresponding Subprovisioner CSI driver deployment, ensuring that the shared storage is properly initialized and synchronized across nodes.
+  * When a shared device class is configured, the operator will dynamically create and manage the corresponding KubeSAN CSI driver deployment, ensuring that the shared storage is properly initialized and synchronized across nodes.

 Monitoring and Reporting:
   * The status of the shared storage, including health and capacity metrics, will be reported through the LVMCluster CRD status fields.